 - 1 tbsp ground ginger

-Using a large roomy pan, melt the brown sugar, butter and golden syrup over a moderate heat.
-Stir continuosly taking care not to burn the sugar.
+Using a large roomy pan, melt the brown sugar, butter and golden syrup over moderate heat.
+Stir continuously taking care not to burn the sugar.
 Place the pan to one side until the mixture is cool.

-Once cooled, add the eggs one at a time beating continuosly, once incoprporated, add the milk and beat again.
+Once cooled, add the eggs one at a time beating continuously, once incorporated, add the milk and beat again.

-Pour the batter into the cake tin and bake in the centre of the oven until risen and golden brown.
+Pour the batter into the cake tin and bake in the center of the oven until risen and golden brown.
 If the top of the cake starts to brown too quickly then lower the heat.
-The cake is cooked through when you place a skewer into the centre and comes out clean without a trace of mixture.
+The cake is cooked through when you place a skewer into the center and comes out clean without a trace of a mixture.
 This will take about 50 minutes.

 Leave the cake to cool in the tin for 15 minutes then remove and place on to a wire cooling rack.
 Onc cold either serve or store in an airtight tin.
 The cake should be eaten within a few days or serve as a pudding with custard, creme fraiche or whipped cream.